 I mean, there’s nothing wrong about trying to make yourself comfortable when the kid sitting on the three rows before you was crying out loud.
 It’s always better to mind your own business than to make a worthless drama out of it, no?

 Things to Do to Make Sitting Around Kids on a Flight More Bearable (For You and the Kids)

 That’s why for this post, I’ve gathered some snippets from other fellow bloggers about their ideas to make sitting around kids less annoying than it seems.
-From getting the best earbuds to finding some fun games to do during the flight like Solitaire….
+From getting the best earbuds to finding some fun games to do during the flight like Solitaire or Freecell….
 There are plenty of things that can distract you from focusing on the obvious.
 So, what are the things you can do with kids or infants sitting around you on a flight?